-Why St Andrews is special… by those who play it
+Why St Andrews is special... by Woods, Nicklaus and co

 Justin Thomas: "I remember the first time I ever played St Andrews.
 It was raining.
 My dad was caddying for me and he said, 'let's go play a practise round'.
 If it was in the States, I wouldn't have gone outside but I had to try and get used to it.
 Actually, my first tee shot as a pro was at St Andrews.
 I remember thinking, 'if I miss this fairway, I probably need to retire'."

 Jon Rahm: "Playing in The Open at the Old Course is the dream of every golfer.
 And to be the 150th edition, it's something very, very significant.
 I can't tell you how many times I've seen the images of Seve [Ballesteros, in 1984] celebrating his winning putt.
-I don't think there's a bigger achievement in golf than winning The Open Championship at St Andrews."
+I don't think there's a bigger achievement in golf than winning the Open Championship at St Andrews."

 Padraig Harrington: "It has a mystique, not just the golf course but the town.
 Everybody there is into golf, talks golf, loves golf.
 The course is fantastic in itself - there's nothing else like it - but it's the whole package.
 You stand on the first tee, the widest fairway in golf, and you're worried that you're going to hit it OB.
 You stand on the 18th tee aiming at the clock in the clubhouse - it's an unbelievable place.
 There's a magic about it."